If You’re Happy and You Know It

 By thinking, you stop your emotional momentum.
 You could think the person is having a bad day and decide to hold your peace.
 This will prevent you from having to recover from emotional injury.
 Your peace will lead to joy, satisfaction, contentment, and love.
 You don’t have to seek relief and you may even offer the person a kind word or prayer.

 Our little song shows that happiness exists with any combination of components.
 We can clap or stomp or shout, clap and stomp, clap and shout, stomp and shout, or do all three.
+For example, we can feel joy or peace or satisfaction, feel joy and peace or joy and satisfaction, feel peace and satisfaction, or have all three.
 It shows we have many opportunities to create genuine happiness.
-The beauty of genuine happiness is that one component elevates the others.
-You wouldn’t feel joy if you were just diagnosed with a bad illness, but trusting God and your doctors will generate peace, so you will feel more content, and from this establish joy.
-Maintaining just one component of happiness always advances you to a higher level of happiness.
+The beauty of genuine happiness is that one component promotes the others.

 Like all people, you have the ability to be happy because of the mind and soul God created in you.
-He gave these to you, to all of us, so we can directly connect to Him; so we know and experience love, respect, honor, kindness, peace, joy, trust, satisfaction, and contentment.
-He created us to be happy.
+He gave these to you, to all of us, so we can directly connect to Him and with that connection experience love, respect, honor, kindness, peace, joy, trust, satisfaction, and contentment.
+God created us to be happy.

 To answer the question, “how do you know true happiness?”
 You would sing, “If you’re happy and you know it, you know God.”